Conference agenda.

 Conference partners

-The Outdoor Recreation Council of British Columbia gratefully acknowledges the contributions of our conference supporters.
+The Outdoor Recreation Council of British Columbia sincerely thanks our conference partners for their generous support and valued contributions.